2 Samuel 11:1-27 and 12:1-25. King David murdered Uriah the Hittite, the husband of Bathsheba, a faithful subject and soldier, to cover his tracks.

 Bathsheba in Hebew means: daughter of an Oak.

-Later, after their marriage, King David and Bathsheba had a son which died.
+Later, after their marriage, King David and Bathsheba had a son who died.

 David’s Adultery with Bathsheba